-These were usually high-volume routines with lots of sets and reps, which while no doubt would have been effective for someone using anabolic steroids and had above average genetics, would have been futile for a 16-year old guy weighing barely 140 pounds and whose diet primarily consisted of burgers and cakes.
+These were usually high-volume routines with lots of sets and reps, which while no doubt would have been effective for someone using anabolic anabolics and had above average genetics, would have been futile for a 16-year old guy weighing barely 140 pounds and whose diet primarily consisted of burgers and cakes.

 Most beginners do the same mistake during their first gym sessions of trying to do the exact same routine used by professional bodybuilders, in the hopes this would magically transform their physique into that of a Greek statue.

 Arnold said that he had found out everything he could about his idol and bought all the magazines containing his training programs.
 He said he had learned how Reg started training, what he ate, about his lifestyle and the way he performed his workouts.
 He practically became obsessed.

-By the time he won his first ‘Mr. Olympia’ title, when Arnold started using anabolic steroids and had increased his training volume and intensity, he had already succeeded in building an imposing physique by using these basic full body workout routines as its main base.
+By the time he won his first ‘Mr. Olympia’ title, when Arnold started using anabolic s******s and had increased his training volume and intensity, he had already succeeded in building an imposing physique by using his basic full body workout routines as his main base.

-The ‘Golden six’ routine
+Arnold ‘Golden six’ routine

-This routine was a training program consisting of 6 key movements which Arnold did when he started training at a gym in Munich and according to him, one of the programs that he made “remarkable” muscle and strength gains on.
+Arnold’s “golden six” routine was a training program consisting of 6 key movements which Arnold did when he started training at a gym in Munich and according to him, one of the programs that he made “remarkable” muscle and strength gains on.

 His progression was in the form of a gradual increase of the number sets in the first 5 movements, moving up to 4 sets after 3 months and then 6 sets after 6 months.

 We should take into consideration, however, that this is the same man who, when attempting to get his first movie role, convinced the producers that he had done Shakespeare back in Austria, so one needs to take everything he says with a grain of salt.
-Here’s the lineup for the ‘Golden six’ exercises:

 |Wide-grip barbell bench press||3||10|